-When reconciling, you have the option to make an adjusting entry if the difference isn't zero when you are finished.
-This is helpful when the amount isn't off by very much.
+When reconciling, if the difference is not zero when you are finished, but the amount isn't off by very much, you have the option to make an adjusting entry.
 Taking hours to find amounts that are off by a few pennies doesn't make much sense.

-: Adjusting entries should be made only as a last resort for small amounts.
+Adjusting entries should be made only as a last resort for small amounts.
 Making adjusting entries for substantial amounts may create serious issues in the future.
-We recommend you ask your Accountant before making any adjustments.
+We recommend that you ask your accountant before making any adjustments.

 Enter an adjusting entry

-If you need to locate an adjustment at a later time, see How do I find previous reconciliation adjustments?
+If you need to locate an adjustment at a later time, see How to find previous reconciliation adjustments.